splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 ![Breadcrumbs](../images/crumbtrail.png)

-Note, you can walk back-up in the stack by clicking on the Pod, Node, Cluster & Service links.
+Note, you can walk back-up in the stack by clicking on the Pod, Node, Cluster and Service links *marked with a green line*.

-{{% alert title="Workshop Question" color="success" %}}
+{{% alert title="Note" style="info" %}}
+Most dashboards you select, via in the `Breadcrumbs` or direct,  provide `Related Content`.
-Which of the levels in the `Breadcrumbs` provides `Related Content` for logs?
+Check if they appear at the bottom of the page when switching between levels in the breadcrumbs.

 **Tip:** You may need to refresh the screen a few time to refresh the log search data in the background.
 {{% /alert %}}